KeckObservatory/exposureTimeCalculator/README.md

 Requirements
 ============

-This project is written in Python 3 and should be run with Python 3.5 or above.
+We recommend that this project should be run with Anaconda Python 3.5 or above.

 The current Python library requirements for this project are: